genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content-day2.md

 `;
 ```

-At this point, the application is now able to display and receive data.
+At this point, the application is now able to display and insert data.

 ### Running the application locally